What is a fidget quilt?

 - Place top, batting and backing together and finish with traditional binding or pillowcase/envelope finish.

-- To keep the layers together, "stitch in the ditch" between squares or tie
+- To keep the layers together, either "stitch in the ditch" between squares or tie the fidget quilt.

 Peek A Boo Square: Sew an interesting applique or item onto the middle of a square.
 Make two flaps by folding fabric in half (right sides together) and sewing the two short sides.
 Turn right side out.
 Make sure the flaps are smaller than the finished square so they do not get caught in top and bottom seams.
 Sew a piece of Velcro on the flaps to hold them shut.
 Attach to sides of square.